ImWesMan/projectHouseDesign/README.md

 # House Designer Project

 This project is a minimal design tool for house layouts.
-It is intended to be used to compare and contrast different house footprints with a floor plan, furniture, and walls.
+It is intended to be used to design house layouts with user-defined walls, furniture, and appliances.

 ## Usage
 ### Creating a workspace